slurio/Viaggiamo-Frontend/README.md

 # Viaggiamo

 Lock downs are back in effect and you have now finished everything on Netflix and no new Tiger King is insight.
 There is no better time than now to learn a new language for your post Covid trip abroad!
 Viaggamo provides lessons, games, and translator feature for Spanish, French, Italian, and German.
+Also mobile friendly!

 ## Video Demo